Howard University Students Win Inaugural Microsoft AI Policython

 Dr. Martin LutHer King, Jr. Celebration

-The University of Southern Indiana hosted Dr. Talitha Washington as the keynote speaker on January 18, 2021.
+The University of Southern Indiana in Evansville, Indiana hosted Dr. Talitha Washington as the keynote speaker in January 2021.

 Appointed as inaugural director of the Auc data science initative